-Problems with the acceleration in your car is never a good sign because it tells us that something is wrong with either the air-fuel mixture or the ignition.
+Problems with the acceleration in your car are never a good sign, because it tells you that something is wrong with either the air-fuel mixture or the ignition.

-But where should I begin to locate the problem if my car won’t accelerate?
-You may ask.
-In this article, we will go through the most common reasons why your car won’t accelerate.
+How should you start diagnosing the problem if your car won’t accelerate?
+In this article, I will go through the most common reasons why your car won’t accelerate.
+Let’s begin with a quick overview of the possible causes.

-Here is a more detailed list of the 8 most common causes when your car won’t accelerate:
+While these are far from all of the possible reasons, it’s a good start.
+Here is a more detailed list of the 8 most common causes why your car won’t accelerate:

 1. Dirty or Damaged Mass Air Flow Sensor

 The most common cause of a car that won’t accelerate is a lean air-fuel mixture.
-The mass airflow sensor measures the air entering the engine, and the engine control unit is then calculating how much fuel should be injected into the engine.
+The mass airflow sensor measures the air entering the engine, and the engine control unit then calculates how much fuel should be injected into the engine.

 Commonly, this sensor gets dirt if you have an open-air filter or haven’t changed the air filter in a while.